gidsey/unit_10_flask_rest_api/README.md

 Using Postman, submit a POST request to the /courses endpoint with new course information plus basic auth credentails to replicate logging he user in.

-Once loggedin, go to /users/token to generate a token for that user.
+Once logged-in, go to /users/token to generate a token for that user.
 Set Auth to none and add token to the Authorization key in Postman to use as autentication method.

 ## Features